Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         use HTTP over TLS, if TLS is used it SHALL support atleast TLS version 1.2, higher version
         may also be supported additionally [[!RFC2818]]
-     3. The [=Ingest source=]  SHOULD repeatedly resolve the hostname to adapt to changes in the IP to Hostname mapping such as for example by using the domain naming system DNS [[!RFC1035]] or any other system that is in place.
+     3. The [=Ingest source=]  SHOULD us a domain name system for reolving hostnames to ip addresses such as
+        DNS [[!RFC1035]] or any other system that is in place.
+        If this is not the case, the domain names the ip adress mapping must be known and static, such as configured in the operating system.
      4. In the case of 3, [=Ingest source=] MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses, this will enable better resilience